-By focusing the question on the "development" of Europe's internal peripheries, this edition of the journal seeks to explore how this hegemonic global position, so often described and decried, also holds true within the First World and its immediate periphery12.
-In other words, its aim is to observe the results of the connection (and disconnection) between policies - international (in this issue, for example, that of the UNDP in Hungary and of the World Bank in Romania), European (here, mainly European Cohesion policy), and national (often adapted, at least partially, to the above-mentioned policies) - at local level.
+By focusing the question on the "development" of Europe's internal peripheries, this edition of the journal seeks to explore how this hegemonic global position, so often described and decried, also holds true within the First World and its immediate periphery.10 In other words, its aim is to observe the results of the connection (and disconnection) between policies - international (in this issue, for example, that of the UNDP in Hungary and of the World Bank in Romania), European (here, mainly European Cohesion policy), and national (often adapted, at least partially, to the above-mentioned policies) - at local level.
 At a time when "local" and "peripheral" territories are often stereotyped and stigmatised in the public arena, this issue of the journal, which takes a resolutely interpretative perspective, seeks to explore the links between local autonomy and spatial justice within the framework of territorial development policies that aim to accentuate the scope of action available at local level in Europe.

 Indeed, as a one-off, this issue of JSSJ focuses almost exclusively on the European continent and more specifically on the way that public policies for territorial development within Europe are devised and interwoven, contradict and complement each other.
-Since we raise the question of autonomy, what we propose here is therefore to explore the outcome in terms of justice of the switch in recent years to
+Since we raise the question of autonomy, what we propose here is therefore to explore the outcome in terms of justice of the switch in recent years to handling questions of development at local level, in particular procedural justice (what

-^{10.} See the writings of Wallerstein and their more recently interpretation in political sociology (in particular by the aforementioned Manuela Boatcă).
+^{8.} See the writings of Wallerstein and their more recently interpretation in political sociology (in particular by the aforementioned Manuela Boatcă).

-^{11.} In its Heideggerian conception, see for example Paquot (2007).
+^{9.} In its Heideggerian conception, see for example Paquot (2007).

-^{12.} See for example the work of Mark Duffield (2002) or of Anita Lacey and Susan Ilcan (2011).
+^{10.} See for example the work of Mark Duffield (2002) or of Anita Lacey and Susan Ilcan (2011).

-handling questions of development at local level, in particular procedural justice (what empowerment 13 of the local?) and distributive justice (what contribution to the erasure of territorial disparities?).
+empowerment11 of the local?) and distributive justice (what contribution to the erasure of territorial disparities?).

-Out of the six articles collected here, four14 present the results of empirical research conducted as part of the European H2020 RELOCAL - "Resituating the local in cohesion and territorial development" - project.15 These articles focus on localities16 - and populations - that are marginalised and/or peripheralised at the local, regional, national levels and/or sometimes beyond, in Finland, in Hungary and in Romania.17 We emphasise here the issue of scales in order to tackle the processes of (resistance to) peripherisation and marginalisation, because that is a way to connect together the referents of "development".
+Out of the six articles collected here, four 12 present the results of empirical research conducted as part of the European H2020 RELOCAL - "Resituating the local in cohesion and territorial development" - project.13 These articles focus on localities 14 - and populations - that are marginalised and/or peripheralised at the local, regional, national levels and/or sometimes beyond, in Finland, in Hungary and in Romania.15 We emphasise here the issue of scales in order to tackle the processes of (resistance to) peripherisation and marginalisation, because that is a way to connect together the referents of "development".
 As Sarolta Neméth explains in her article here, while Finland - in terms of the standards that the European Union has chosen for itself - may appear more "developed" than other parts of the continent, this does not contradict the fact that at local or regional level, certain places, certain districts, certain towns, certain populations, suffer from local forms of territorial discrimination (as defined by Hancock et al., 2016) or territorial stigmatisation (as defined by Wacquant, 2007).